OctopusDeploy/docs/docs/infrastructure/deployment-targets/tokens.md

 ---
-title: Token Account
+title: Token account
 description: Add token accounts to Octopus.
 position: 80
 ---
 Tokens can be added to Octopus as accounts.
 This is useful, for instance, if you are deploying to [Kubernetes Targets](/docs/infrastructure/deployment-targets/kubernetes-target/index.md).

-## Add a Token to Octopus
+## Add a token to Octopus

 1. Navigate to **{{infrastructure,Accounts}}** and click **ADD ACCOUNT**.
 1. Select **Token** from the drop-down menu.